rehierl/node-tree-outliner/1-1-3-node-trees/3-0-graph-tree-traversal.md

 reverse post-ordering

 * not the same as pre-ordering
-* produces a topological sorting of any DAG
+* produces a topological ordering of any DAG (?!?)
 * often represents a natural linearization of control flow
 * example if-then-else construct